seyoungree/hpml_galore/README.md

 ![alt text](https://github.com/seyoungree/hpml_galore/blob/quantize/imgs/results.png "chart")

 The best hyperparameters are bolded, and we use these for comparison.
 We observed that using 8-bit blockwise quantization of the projection matrices yields slightly higher scores for both MPRC and COLA tasks compared to no quantization.
-Although this implies that 8-bit blockwise quantization has minimal effect on model performance here, we note that RoBERTa base is a relatively small language models compared to those that would actually leverage projection matrix quantization in practice.
+Although this implies that 8-bit blockwise quantization has minimal effect on model performance here, we note that RoBERTa base is a relatively small language model compared to those that would actually leverage projection matrix quantization in practice.
 It's possible that we observe a more noticeable effect of quantization on larger models and/or larger (i.e. higher rank) projection matrices.

 ## Citation
 ```bibtex